EECS150/asic-labs-sp23/project/checkpoint3.md

 2. is set-associative with configurable associativity.

 You are welcome to implement a more performant cache if you desire.
-Your cache should be at least 512 bytes; if you wish to increase the size, implement the 512 bytes cache first and upgrade later.
+Your cache capacity should be at least 512 bytes; if you wish to increase the size, implement the 512 bytes cache first and upgrade later.
 Use the SRAMs that are available in

 `/home/ff/eecs151/verilog_lib/SRAM.v`

 for your data and tag arrays.
-Make sure to `git pull` if this file is not included in your YAML files.

 The pin descriptions for these SRAMs are as follows: